'Dreyfus Drei': Film uncovers a lost German-Jewish past | DW | 01.11.2021

 "He immersed himself in European music and culture, kept his language, made contacts and gave concerts," says Ella Dreyfus.

 His son Jonathan grew up in Melbourne but now lives permanently in Berlin and works as a musician and composer.
-Like Ella, he has dual citizenship in Australia and Germany — and doesn't have to choose one identity over the other, despite the past.
+Like Ella, her cousin has dual citizenship in Australia and Germany — and doesn't have to choose one identity over the other, despite the past.

 The 1,700 years of Jewish life in Germany are to be celebrated throughout the year.
 How does the Israel-Gaza conflict affect the anniversary program?